psi-consortium/psi/doc/PSI/PSI-ICD/rest-apis/attachment/index.md

                Do NOT manually edit this file!
 Any such changes will be overwritten!
 -->

-# attachment (/documentManagement)
+# attachment (/document)

-Attachment Management API
+Operations for Attachment Resource

 @include [document-documentId-attachment.get.md](document-documentId-attachment.get.md)
 @include [document-documentId-attachment.post.md](document-documentId-attachment.post.md)